shakfu/py2max/README.md

 ## Caveats

-- The layout algorithm is extremely rudimentary at this stage.
-So you will necessarily have to most things around after generation.
+- The current layout algorithm is extremely rudimentary at this stage, however there are some [promising directions](docs/notes/graph-drawing.md) to address this.
+In practice, you will necessarily have to move most things around after generation.

-- While generation does not consume the py2max objects so changes can be made and the patcher file resaved from a terminal or ipython session, Max does not unfortunately refresh-from-file when it's open, so you will have to keep closing and reopening Max to see the changes.
-As some consolation, it is possible to generate a live matplotlib graph of the patcher by using Networkx (see test_graph.py in the `tests` subfolder).
+- While generation does not consume the py2max objects, Max does not unfortunately refresh-from-file when it's open, so you will have to keep closing and reopening Max to see the changes to the object tree.